CodebaseIsUs/streamr-doc/PORTFOLIO.md

 would control the knobs value and angle.
 This was also more standard in other DJ software.
 Therefore we reworked our knob controls.

-Additional examples includea adding an 'uploaded song list' or showing interactive feedback of a fellow DJ's actinos.
+Additional examples includes adding an 'uploaded song list' or showing interactive feedback of a fellow DJ's actions.

 ## Impact of DJStreamr